tedconf/github_actions_public/README.md

-If the testing process succeeds, the current rails workflow will automatically deploy to staging environments when a branch is merged into the trunk, but if you want to deploy a feature branch to staging as well, just include the string `feature-branch` anywhere in the branch name and the workflow will pick it up and deploy it.
+If the testing process succeeds, the current rails workflow will automatically deploy to staging environments when a branch is merged into the trunk, but if you want to deploy a feature branch to staging as well, just include the string `fbranch` anywhere in the branch name and the workflow will pick it up and deploy it.

 ## Migrating From Jenkins
 1. Create a workflow file under `.github/workflows/` and call the reusable